 NFC isn't a fundamentally groundbreaking technology.
 Like Bluetooth and WiFi, it's a wireless radio communications standard.
-In the wireless world, NFC's closest relative is actually RFID (radio frequency identification).
+In the wireless world, NFC's closest relative — really its parent — is actually RFID (radio frequency identification).
 Retailers and parcel shipping companies in particular love RFID as a way to keep tabs on inventory supplies and shipments.
 You may also have an RFID-enabled identification badge that you tap when you get to work.

-NFC is a lot like RFID, only it's a more up-close-and-personal type of wireless.
+NFC works like RFID, only it's a more up-close-and-personal type of wireless.
 Whereas RFID can be used from a distance, NFC readers work at a maximum range of about 4 inches (10 centimeters).
 NFC readers aren't suitable for RFID-style inventory tracking; their range is too short.
-So NFC tags will appear in a flood of products and promotional items where bits of digitized information might come in handy.
+So NFC tags are used for other applications where the ability to exchange a few bits of digitized information quickly comes in handy.

 But NFC can do more than help you pay for things.
 For example, a smart tag could be embedded into a political flyer.
-Tap the tag, and you're directed to a Web site touting a candidate's credentials.
+Tap the tag with your device, and you're directed to a website touting a candidate's credentials.
 At the same time, you also instantly receive a snappy biography in the form of a text file and image.

-Or, at your favorite restaurants, you can touch your phone to an NFC tagged menu and voila -- you have the entire menu on your phone, along with nutritional information and mouth-watering descriptions of the ingredients in your favorite dishes.
+Or, at your favorite restaurants, you can touch your phone to an NFC tagged menu and voila! — you have the entire menu on your phone, along with nutritional information and mouth-watering descriptions of the ingredients in your favorite dishes.
 You could also pay for items without entering credit card details if the reader was linked to a payment system such as Apple Pay or Google Pay.